 - Dark and Troubled Past: Bocce's lost his father in a pirate raid, Bennes used to work for a dhama, until something was demanded of him that he dissaproved of, a bit of Roka's is shown in his Flashback Nightmare.

-- Deflector Shields: On ships (essential in Space Battles) as well as around individuals ("body shells")
+- Deflector Shields: Common on ships (essential in Space Battles) as well as around individuals ("body shells").

 - Effortless Amazonian Lift: Silver Sky has no trouble lifting Bocce.